 2.2.1 DAVIS BACON: The Authority administers funds from federal sources for housing development activities.
 The Authority and the recipients of these funds must ensure that all applicable requirements are followed.
-This manual is provided as a user's guide for the Davis-Bacon wage requirements and includes the various forms that must be submitted for compliance.

-The Davis-Bacon Act requires the payment of prevailing wage rates to all laborers and mechanics on federally assisted construction contracts.
+The Davis-Bacon Act and Related Acts (DBRA) requires the payment of prevailing wage rates to all laborers and mechanics on federally assisted construction contracts.
+These regulations can be found in part from the Code of Federal Regulations (Title 29 CFR, parts 1,3,5,6 and 7) as amended.
 Overall program responsibilities are administered by the U.S. Department of Labor (USDOL) while the project-specific responsibilities are administered by the Authority.
-In addition, the various Davis-Bacon Act requirements are implemented through the related act provisions from the statutes of the specific agency.